mcelle888/todo-frontend/README.md

 ### Change log

-03/06/2024 {Bugfix and breaking down components}
+01/06/2024 {Bugfix and breaking down components}
 - Fixed an bug where clicking checkbox was not updating done property and showing linethough list items.

+03/06/2024
+- Modularised List Card component to smaller parts.
+Added ListItem and Button components.